wsu-cpts489-fa20/code-ch09/README.md

 # code-08-28
-Contains the single-page app skeleton developed in the 08-28 class notes
+Contains the SpeedScore Repo with the TestCafe tests derived in Chapter 5 AND the correct solution to IA#2.
+Therefore this repo should not be disclosed until after IA#2 is handed in.